 You’ll receive your test score and class placement immediately after completion.

 All students majoring in science, engineering and most pre-health programs are required to complete general chemistry (CHEM 101 and CHEZ 101).
 Your chemistry placement is determined by your SAT math score (if submitted), high school GPA and previous chemistry background.
+MATH 151 (or higher) is a co-requisite course for CHEM 101, and a grade of C or better in MATH 151 (or higher) is a pre-requisite for CHEM 102.
+Students who do not satisfy the MATH requirement are encouraged to take CHEM 100.

 You must bring your final high school chemistry grade with you to New Student Orientation.
 VCU will have access to your SAT math score and high school GPA during your advising appointment at NSO.